tracy-o/learning-day/README.md

 To check the latest logs, first go to Sumologic here https://service.eu.sumologic.com/ui/.
 You will need an account to access this.
 You can also view the logs directly in the S3 bucket if you need to but it's not a great process.

 If there are any issues using Sumologic then you may wish to check the logs directly on the instance itself.
-You can do this view the Instances section on Cosmos where you can request access through the Bastions.
+You can do this via the Instances section on Cosmos where you can request access through the Bastions.
 Note, whilst this will give you a realtime view of the logs there are a few things to be aware of.

 * There are multiple stacks
 * There are multiple instances per stack